-PROJECT RESEARCH SPECIALIST, SCIENCE SERVICES
+PROJECT RESEARCH SPECIALIST, FLOOD SCIENCE CENTER

 Bridget joined ASFPM in January 2014.
 Prior to that, she earned a B.S. in Environmental Science, Policy, and Management from the University of Minnesota-Twin Cities.
 In addition to her undergraduate studies, Bridget also brings nearly two years of combined internship and fellowship experience, working on a variety of issues including: Democratic Farmer Labor Party finance, gubernatorial communications and outreach, federal environmental policy-making, and Great Lakes regional stakeholder engagement and research.